 19 The ceiling for the duration of Japanese corporate merger examination is set either 120 days from the receipt of notification or 90 days from the receipt of all the relevant reports.
-On the other hand, some countries adopt longer examination period, including 330 days from the receipt of notification in Brazil, 270 days in Russia, and 210 days in India.
-However, cases involving little problem the concerned M&A case is related to situations where the market access is secured under GATS by the country, infringement of GATS liberalization agreement may be examined.
+On the other hand, some countries adopt longer examination period, including 330 the concerned M&A case is related to situations where the market access is secured under GATS by the country, infringement of GATS liberalization agreement may be examined.
 In case a liberalization-oriented Investment Protection Agreement (IPA) is concluded with the country which prolongs the corporate merger review 20, then whether or not such delay would infringe liberalization obligations may be considered.
 In any case, closer examination would be necessary regarding whether or not delaying the M&A though not prohibiting it could be considered as infringement of the liberalization agreement.